 Explore any part of the 30 square mile dunefield you wish; there are no designated trails in the sand.
 A dunes-accessible wheelchair is available for free loan at the Visitor Center.
 In summer months, plan to hike the dunes in morning or evening to avoid sand temperatures reaching up to 150 degrees F.

 When there's water in Medano Creek at the base of the dunes, adults and kids alike love to splash in the stream.
 Watch for waves in the water, a phenomenon called "surge flow."
 As mounds of sand form and fall in the creek bed, water surges, similar to the action of waves at a beach.
-Check current conditions and forecast flow for Medano Creek.
+Watch a video, get detailed tips for enjoying the creek, and find current conditions and forecast flow on the Medano Creek page.

 The Tallest Dunes